My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 That weekend, I packed two suitcases.

-I found a basement room near campus with one small window, a leaky ceiling, and a heater that sounded like it was fighting for its life.
+I found a basement room near campus with one small window, a leaky ceiling, and a heater that sounded like it was dying every night.

 My mattress stayed on the floor for months.